-In fact, some scientists have calculated that the burden of dementia in the United States could double by the year 2060.
+In fact, some scientists have calculated that the burden of dementia in the United States could

 Alzheimer’s disease, which is the most common form of dementia, is characterized by changes in the brain.
 Specifically, there is a buildup of beta-amyloid, which is a protein that produces amyloid plaques.
 Similarly, another protein, known as tau, accumulates to form neurofibrillary tangles.
 Together, these proteins drive cognitive decline and neurodegeneration.

 Currently, there is no cure for dementia, and treatments are limited.
 Over the years, several promising drug candidates have proven unsuccessful in human trials.

 The authors of the current study believe that one of the reasons that experimental drugs have failed is because treatment is “initiated too late in the pathological process.”

 They believe that once the disease mechanism is in full swing, it is more difficult to bring the brain back into a healthy state.